CLERK OF THE BOARD OF SUPERVISORS

 YOU WILL NEED THE PROPERTY’S ASSESSOR’S PARCEL NUMBER (APN) AND ASSESSED PROPERTY VALUE STATED ON THE NOTICE MAILED TO YOU BY THE ASSESSOR’S OFFICE.

 If you do not have this information, contact the Assessor’s Office at (805) 654-2181.

-*Section 2 should only be filled out if you have authorized a representative, such as a professional tax agent or attorney, to represent you with your appeal.
-If not, leave section 2 blank and move on to section 3.
+*The Representative/Agent section should only be filled out if you have authorized a representative, such as a professional tax agent or attorney, to represent you with your appeal.
+If not, leave this section blank.
 You must complete the required information for all other sections.

 Filing an “Assessment Appeal Application” does not waive your requirement to pay property taxes.